Sabamoradi/js-bad-practices/README.md

 }
 ```

-Blocking with Large Lists or Tables:
+Blocking with Large Lists or Tables in React:
 ```javascript
 function Sample() {
     const items = Array.from({ length: 10000 }, (_, i) => `Item ${i}`);